Back to News

 The framework commission is being led by Avison Young acting as the project manager supported by Hydrock and Allies and Morrison, who are providing architectural services.

-Adam Anthony, Hydrock Associate Director of Programme Delivery and Technical Lead on the commission, said:
+Adam Anthony, Hydrock Associate Director of Strategic Projects and Technical Lead on the commission, said:

 “Leading our technical streams on this Homes England project and being part of the overall Avison Young team who we’ve partnered with for over a decade now, along with Allies and Morrison, has been a great experience.
 Fortunately, at Hydrock our various disciplines already work brilliantly together, so my role is simple ‒ensuring our clients feel the benefits of a single point of contact which, as the icing on the cake, is streamlined and efficient delivery.”